electrode-io/fynpo/README.md

 It installs only one copy of every package and uses symlink/junction to setup the modules dependencies.

-It installs packages from local file system as if they came from the registry.
+With [flat-module], it offers enhanced support for a much better local module development workflow than `npm link`.

-![fyn demo][fyn-image]
+![fyn demo][fyn-demo-gif]

 # Features

-* Only a single copy of every packages installed.
+* Only a single copy of every package installed.
 * Dependencies information retained and checked at runtime. (with [flat-module])
 * Your application will not silently load bad dependencies. (with [flat-module])
+* Better local development workflow than `npm link`. (with [flat-module])
 * Always deterministic node_modules installation.
-* Super fast performance. (faster than npm@5 and yarn)
+* Super fast performance. (faster than npm@5 and yarn, and even pnpm in some cases)
 * Clean and flexible depencies locking.
 * Generate super detailed stats of your dependencies.
 * Incremental install - add and remove any dep and get a deterministic install.
 * Proper handling of `optionalDependencies`.
-* Better local development workflow than `npm link`. (with [flat-module])

 # Overview

 ## Packages Resolution and Layout

 The top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
-Those with multiple versions will have the extras installed under a directory `__fv_` and setup through symlinks or [flat-module].
+Those with multiple versions will have the extra versions installed under a directory `__fv_` and setup through symlinks or [flat-module].

+`fyn` installs a `node_modules` that's much easier to view and smaller in size.
+You can easily see the extra versions all packages have with the Unix bash command `ls node_modules/*/__fv_`.

-`fyn` has a fully asynchrounous and concurrent dependencies resolving engine that works 100% according to node's nesting design, and is the only one that can properly handle `optionalDependencies`.
+`fyn` has an asynchrounous and concurrent dependencies resolving engine that works 100% according to node's nesting design, and is the only one that can properly handle `optionalDependencies`.

 ## Better `npm link` workflow

-`fyn` has enhanced support for installing packages from local file system that requires the [flat-module] support.

-The [flat-module] support unlocks more features that enables a much better workflow than `npm link`.
+With [flat-module], `fyn` unlocks more features that enable a much better workflow than `npm link`.
 Packages from local file system are subjected to the same dependencies resolution logic as if they came from the npm registry, and symlinked into your `node_modules` that can be used with [flat-module].

 See [using flat-module](#using-flat-module) if you are interested in trying it out.